 There are numerous examples of connective tissues in the body.
-For example, the layer of tough fibrous connective tissues around the heart protects the heart while at the same time giving it strength and structure.
+For example, the layer of tough fibrous connective tissues around the heart, called the pericardium, protects the heart while at the same time giving it strength and structure.
 Blood contains multiple different cells suspended in a fluid matrix.
 It connects many parts of the body as it flows through the blood vessels.
 Tendons and ligaments are dense fibrous connective tissues that connect bones to muscles and bones to bones respectively.
 Bone is a strong connective tissue that protects our organs and produces red and white blood cells, among other functions.
 Adipose tissues are a type of tissue that is made up of numerous lipid-rich cells that together store energy in the form of fat.
 Cartilage, a smooth, impact-resistant type of connective tissue, cushions the joints.

 As we can see, connective tissues are highly diverse and are found in many locations throughout the human body.

 The properties of the various connective tissues are what make them adapted to their functions.
 Connective tissues are composed of living cells suspended within a nonliving matrix, or surrounding material.
 The types of cells and the matrix that they are suspended in give connective tissues their various properties.
 For example, blood consists of many blood cells, such as red blood cells and white blood cells, suspended in a liquid matrix that we call plasma.
 This allows the blood tissue to perform its function of carrying materials from one place to another.
 Another example is the bone tissue, which is made of bone cells suspended in a dense, hard, mineral-rich matrix.
 This allows the bone tissue to carry out its function of supporting the structure of the body.